HTTP (Hypertext Transfer Protocol) is created to provide communication between clients and the server. It works as a request and answer.

 Other HTTP Request Methods

 Beside GET and POST methods, there are some other methods.
 See them below:

-PUT method is mostly used for **update** abilities, in other words, with this method we put a popular resource URL with the request body which contains the representation of the original resource that has been recently updated.
-This method can also be used for generating a resource, when the resource ID chooses the client, not the server.
+The PUT method is mostly used for **update** abilities.
+In other words, with this method, we put a popular resource URL with the request body, which contains the representation of the original resource that has been recently updated.
+This method can also be used for generating a resource when the resource ID chooses the client, not the server.

 The example below requests the server to save the given entity-body in method.py at the root of the server: